EatonEM/emcb-udp-coordinator/README.md

   communicate with EM Nodes on the local network (this Node.JS SDK serves as an EM Coodinator)

-**NOTE:** Some documentation and much of the implementation in this SDK utilize Coordinator/Node terminology, but will be updated to use Coordinator/Node terminology throughout in a later release.

 **NOTE:** The implementation utilizes `Emcb` and `EMCB` as a prefix for several entities and constants, such as `EmcbUDPbroadcastCoordinator` and `EMCB_UDP_MESSAGE_CODE_GET_DEVICE_STATUS`, and this will be updated to use more